Rape survivor who was 7-month pregnant dies in UP | Law-Order

 She was admitted to the hospital on Saturday night and passed away on Thursday night, they said.

-Senior Superintendent of the hospital Dr Subodh Sharma said the girl was brought to the hospital in serious condition and her health deteriorated further.
+Additional Director and Superintendent In-Charge of the hospital Dr Subodh Sharma said the girl was brought to the hospital in serious condition and her health deteriorated further.

 Despite best efforts by the doctors, she could not be saved, he added.

-Senior Superintendent of Police, Bareilly, Rohit Singh Sajwan said, ''The post-mortem report says that the death took place due to infection.”
-“The viscera of the girl has been preserved,'' he added.
+Senior Superintendent of Police, Bareilly, Rohit Singh Sajwan said, ''The post-mortem report says that the death took place due to infection."
+"The viscera of the victim has been preserved,'' he added.

 The father of the girl, who was mentally unsound, said the family came to know about their daughter being six-month pregnant on December 6.